8ballshotcaller/SHOT-CALLER/README.md

 The goal is not just to find a mathematically possible shot.
 Shot Caller prioritizes physically playable routes and rejects paths that are blocked, impossible or inconsistent.

-Real-world results can still vary based on speed, spin, throw, cloth, cushion response, pocket shelf depth, and table size/conditions.
+Real-world results can still vary based on speed, spin, throw, cloth, cushion response, pocket shelf depth and table size/conditions.

 Controls